 Companies usually want to see that, as an experienced worker, you bring more to the table than just your knowledge.
 Businesses may look to older or seasoned workplace veterans to teach newbies the ropes and to help them learn how to effectively convey their ideas to senior executives and upper management.

 How an Applicant Tracking System Reads your Resume

 Many reasons can cause you to return to the workforce: suddenly needing to transition into the role of wage earner, returning from caring for a child or ill family member, or becoming an empty-nester.
 Whatever your reason, the workforce can use you and your skills and talents.
 You can be valuable to many companies.

 Regardless of whether you have been away from the workforce for 30 days or 30 years, you can apply the principles of job seeking to your job search and successfully find work.
-Start with the Career Services Center and your Alumni Career Advisor.

 How Can I Care for My Children & Make a Living?

 You may be a single parent, widowed, going through a divorce, or returning to work to help pay family finances.
 It can be draining to care for your children and pay the bills, but a focused approach to your job search can make things easier.

 Before you begin looking for work, identify your family’s emotional, physical, mental, and financial needs.

 Talk to everyone about your job search.
 Network with working parents who are in similar circumstances.
 Create a support group for yourself and find a mentor.